ridgeworks/pPEGpl/README.md

 ## Pack `pPEG` for SWI-Prolog

-Note: This is version 2 of `pPEG` for SWI-Prolog and has some non-upwards compatible changes from version 1.
+Note: This is version 2.1 of `pPEG` for SWI-Prolog which is backwards compatible with 2.0 but has some non-upwards compatible changes from version 1.
 See details in **Getting Started** at the end of this ReadMe document.

 #### What is *PEG*?